-If that’s you, then I highly recommend that you get started with 30 Days or Less to Freelance Writing Success and build from there.
-It’ll give you everything you need to know to start a freelance writing business from the ground up.
+If that’s you, then I highly recommend that you get started with The #FullyBookedVA System and build from there.
+It’ll give you everything you need to know to start, build and scale a freelance business offering writing services from the ground up.

 It’s an adventure you won’t regret jumping into, and it’s one of the best decisions I’ve ever made.